roselmamendes/roselmamendes.github.io/_posts/tec/2019-02-06-google-app-engine.md

  > b. call the command `gcloud app deploy` which will use the env.yaml to load the environment variables.

- This approach can be used locally in your machine or from a CI/CD tool.
-For conteudo-negro-tech, [I am using TravisCI for that](https://github.com/NegraTec/conteudo-tech-negro/blob/master/.travis.yml).
+ This approach would be used locally in your machine or from a CI/CD tool.

 Other approaches I found on the Internet: